I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 For Authentication Flows, select ALLOW_USER_PASSWORD_AUTH and ALLOW_REFRESH_TOKEN_AUTH.

-For Allowed Callback URL(s), enter the URL where you want your users to be redirected after they log in.
+For Allowed Callback URL(s), enter the URL where you want to redirect your users after they log in.
 To test, enter a valid URL, such as https://www.example.com/.

-For Sign out URL(s), enter the URL where you want your users to be redirected after they log out.
-To test, enter any valid URL, such as https://www.example.com/.
+For Sign out URL(s), enter the URL where you want to redirect your users after they log out.
+To test, enter a valid URL, such as https://www.example.com/.

 For Identity providers, choose Cognito user pool and Google.